wiselencave/MDXReForged/README.md

 ### Performance improvements:
 - Core math and geometry types rewritten as structs instead of classes.
 - Replaced properties exposing `List<T>` with arrays where collection size is known in advance.
 For all chunk readers with a known object count, `List<T>` collections now preallocate capacity.
+- Optimized `Track<T>` loading.

 ### Null safety:
 - Added `GetItems<T>` for safe access to list-based chunks.
 If the chunk is missing, it returns an empty list.
 Added strongly-typed overloads (e.g., `GetBones()`, `GetTextures()`).
-- Animation tracks are now always initialized.
+- Animation tracks and their nodes list are now always initialized.
 Absent animations result in empty tracks instead of `null`.
 - Certain newer-format properties are now `nullable`.
 - Reworked `CLID`:
   - Introduced `ICollisionGeometry` interface.